zoome0215/predictBO/README.md

 There is nothing amazing happening right now.
 It is under development, and there is no actual profits or real-time signaling properties so far.
 It will happen.

-There is no GUI cuz I have no idea how to do that.
+There is no GUI because I have no idea how to do that.

+This is not for beginners because I'm not expert enough to make it a beginner friendly...
+I'm so sorry...

 # Dependencies
-`python 2.7` and packages that can be installed with `pip` (I'll make an official list).
+It requires `python 2.7` and packages that can be installed with `pip` (I'll make an official list).
 I'm a python noob, so I don't know when it will be.
 It would be nice if I can make some `setup.py`.

 # How to use